top of page

 Secondary Education is organized in two levels:

-• Basic Secondary Education (1st to 3rd year), which is taught in the modalities of General Education, Technological Education and Rural Basic Cycle (7th, 8th and 9th grade).
+• Basic Secondary Education (years 1 through 3), which is taught as general education, Technological Education and Basic Rural cycle (7th, 8th and 9th grade).

-• Higher Secondary Education (4th to 6th year), which has a higher degree of orientation or specialization and is taught in the modalities of General Education and Technical-Professional Education, aimed at labor market insertion.
+• Higher Secondary Education (years 4 to 6), which has a greater degree of orientation or specialization and is taught as: General Education and Technical-Professional Education, geared towards employment placement.

-There is also a tertiary level education option and professional training courses in different areas of work activities carried out at the Universidad del Trabajo de Uruguay.
+There is also a tertiary level education option and professional training courses in different areas of activity, held at the Universidad del Trabajo de Uruguay.

 To learn more about the secondary school revalidation system, click here.
-In general terms, the following is required to start the process:
+Generally, the following is required to start the process:

-• Uruguayan identity card or identity card of MERCOSUR member countries or, otherwise, passport (original and copy).
+• Uruguayan ID card or an ID from any of the member countries of the Mercosur or a passport (original and copy).

-• Certificate of studies duly legalized and translated.
+• Certificate of completion of studies duly legalized and translated.

 TERTIARY EDUCATION

-Tertiary Education offers a wide range of educational options and is organized into three different levels:
+Tertiary education has a diverse range of educational offers and is organized into three levels:

-• Non-University Tertiary Education, which deepens and broadens training in some branch of knowledge.
+• Non-University Tertiary Education, which deepens and broadens training in some areas of knowledge.

-• Training in Education, which is aimed at training teachers, technical teachers, professors, physical education teachers and social educators.
+• Training in Education, which seeks to train teachers, technical teachers, professors, physical education teachers and social educators.

-The Council of Technical Professional Education (CETP/UTU) concentrates the largest offer of public tertiary education at the level of technical degrees.
+The Technical Professional Education Council (CETP/UTU for its acronym in Spanish) contains the largest number of public tertiary education offers in terms of technical courses.

-In all cases, for the revalidation of studies, the following will be required: degrees, certificates and certified grades apostilled for use abroad.
-More information here.
+In all cases for the revalidation of studies, the following is required: degrees, certificates and certified grades, apostilled for use abroad.
+Find more information here.

-Click here to learn more about university education in Uruguay
+Click here to learn more about Uruguay's university education offers.

 Get acquainted with the universities in Uruguay and other tertiary institutes